wolcn/eks-terraform-demo/README.md

 ## EKS/Terraform demo

 A simple Terraform EKS installation using the automode configuration and locally defined node categories instead of the default ones

 This code and documentation is something of a work in progress, so will likely get updated from time to time

 A Thinkpad with Ubuntu 24.04.2 LTS was used for development

 ### Prerequisites for client

   - AWS account with awscli environment configured
   - Terraform installed and configured
   - ```kubectl``` installed

-### Enable EC2 spot instances for AWS client
+### Enable EC2 spot instances for AWS account
 Required if you want to use EC2 spot instances
 ```
 aws iam create-service-linked-role --aws-service-name spot.amazonaws.com || true
 ```
 If the role has already been created, you will see:

 `An error occurred (InvalidInput) when calling the CreateServiceLinkedRole operation: Service role name AWSServiceRoleForEC2Spot has been taken in this account, please try a different suffix.`